The Guides, the Wardens of our faculties,

 "several hours in the day to be spent nearly as they please.
 And in what manner ... is this precious time expended by those of no mental cultivation . . .
 We shall often see them just simply annihilating those portions of time.
 They will for an hour, or for hours together ... sit on a bench, or lie down on a bank or hillock ... yielded up to utter vacancy and torpor ... or collected in groups by the road side, in readiness to find in whatever passes there occasions for gross jocularity; practising some impertinence, or uttering some jeering scurrility, at the expense of persons going by ... "

 This, clearly, was worse than Bingo: non-productivity, compounded with impertinence.
 In mature capitalist society all time must be consumed, marketed, put to use; it is offensive for the labour force merely to "pass the time".

-These are some of the critiques levelled by Wertham against the hooky clubs of juvenile delinquents who spent time away from school reading comics books.
+These sound like some of the same critiques levelled by Wertham against the hooky clubs of juvenile delinquents who spent time away from school reading comics books!

 Thompson wraps up with a glorious, utopian vision of so-called leisure time and the revolt aginst a puritan view of time-keeping: